 To comply with the terms of the General Data Protection Regulation (GDPR), Solaris must delete customer data when requested or otherwise legally required to do so.
-Your solution must follow specific guidelines with regard to handling (and deleting) personal data from customers.
-This page describes how to handle GDPR deletion requests in your system.
+Your solution must follow specific guidelines regarding handling (and deleting) personal customer data.
+This guide describes how to handle GDPR deletion requests in your system.

-If you store any kind of data from customers in your system, then you must subscribe to the PERSON_DELETED webhook so that you can receive notifications whenever Solaris deletes a customer's data.
-If you also serve business customers, then you must also subscribe to the BUSINESS_DELETED webhook.
+If you store any kind of customer data in your system, you must subscribe to the PERSON_DELETED webhook to receive notifications whenever Solaris deletes a customer's data.
+If you also serve business customers, you must subscribe to the BUSINESS_DELETED webhook.

 Example payload: